Florida pastor accused of molesting two Tennessee sisters commits suicide - NewsBreak

 Authorities say deputies responded to Rutherford County parking garage near the courthouse and found a man, identified as David Rowan, dead from an apparent self-inflicted gunshot wound.
 Rowan’s trial started on November 29 and it is believed he took his own life while the jury was deliberating his fate.

-Rowan was in Murfreesboro speaking at a local church in 2014 when the incident happened.Second set of DNA found where Stephanie Crone-Overholts was dismembered, prosecutor says
+Rowan was in Murfreesboro speaking at a local church in 2014 when the incident happened.Car belonging to White County teen missing since 2000 found in river

 “While he was here in Murfreesboro he ran across these two young ladies and asked to take them out for a hamburger and a milk shake,” Detective Tommy Roberts said in 2018.
 “He ended up taking them to a local hotel here in the city of Murfreesboro where evidence showed that he molested the teenage girls.”